Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - __NOTICE:__ it is crucial that all the above values match the ones in the Arduino sketches, otherwise the OVRTTconsole will be unable to connect to the trackers

-- Here is a picture of the default setup, showing both Arduino sketches and the config file: -picutre-
+- Here is a picture of the default setup, showing both Arduino sketches and the config file: [Picture of sketches with config file](Images/sketch_and_config.png)

 ##### OSC settings